Useful Notes: HM The Queen

 - Hidden Depths: Skilled mechanic and a life-long Doctor Who fan.
 Also a brilliant political adviser.
 British PMs from Harold Wilson to current David Cameron have openly stated her role as adviser has been crucially helpful to their administrations, especially in regards to foreign policy.note

-- Missed Moment of Awesome: In 2014 she visited the Ireland set of Game of Thrones and posed standing next to the Iron Throne.
-The number of geeks praying for her to sit in the meme-inducing throne was last numbered to be around infinity.
+- Negated Moment of Awesome: In 2014 she visited the Ireland set of Game of Thrones and posed standing next to the Iron Throne.
+The number of geeks praying for her to sit in the meme-inducing throne was enormous.
 Sadly, she declined to sit in it.
 Maybe because she's clever enough to know that sitting in the Iron Throne can lead to disaster.

 - Nice Hat: Known for her fondness for decorative hats.
 Her outfits are often coloured to match whatever hat she happens to be wearing.